-METEORIC COLLISION FACTOR IN SPACE SHIP DESIGN: Dr. Whipple of Harvard College Observatory, who spoke at The First Annual Symposium on Space Travel held in New York several months ago, noted some of the problems of ascending and descending long range missiles.
-The passage through the atmosphere, whose density at 175 km is a billionth that at sea level, will be a critical factor to the general problems of a protecting atmosphere will expose the space missile to the threat of meteoric particles.
+METEORIC COLLISION FAC-TOR IN SPACE SHIP DESIGN: Dr. Whipple of Harvard College Observatory, who spoke at The First Annual Symposium on Space Travel held in New York several months ago, noted some of the problems of ascending and descending long range missiles.
+The passage through the atmosphere, whose density at 175 km is a billionth that at sea level, will be a critical factor to the general problem of space travel.
+Even at 100 km the lack of a protecting atmosphere will expose the space missile to the threat of meteoric particles.
 The chances of penetration of 1/8 inch aluminum wall on a spaceship in 24 hours would be something like only 1 in 5000.
 But watch out for concentrated meteor streams!

 The danger of the atmosphere itself is nothing to laugh at.
-A feather fluttering downwards from 1600 km would char up (600 degrees farenheit), on striking denser atmosphere at 80 km.
+A feather fluttering downwards from 1600 km would char up (600 degrees farenheit). striking denser atmosphere at 80 km.
 Winged space vessels attempting to soar to earth's surface would arrive with inches of their front surface melted away.

-SYMPOSIUM ON PHYSICS AND MEDICINE OF THE UPPER ATMOSPHERE, held in San Antonio in November, was attended by 35 key people in the aircraft, engineering, radiobiology, physics and aviation medicine fields.
-Major General Harry Armstrong, USAF Surgeon General, cautioned that "we don't know all the hazards of flight at very high altitudes", adding that engineers will have to find ways of protecting crews and ships that go into the upper atmosphere and space.
-About 1/7 of U.S.A.F. medical efforts are concerned with work in space medicine.
-Foremost German doctors are working hard in this country to keep in advance of developments in the aeronautical and rocket fields.
+SYMPOSIUM ON PHYSICS AND MEDICINE OF THE UPPER ATMOSPHERE, held in San Antonio in November, was attended by 35 key people in the aircraft. engineering, radioblology, physics and aviation medicine fields.
+Major General Harry Armstrong.
+USAF Surgeon General, cautioned that "we don't know all the forwards of flight at very high altitudes", adding that engineers will have to find ways of proterriting covery and shops that go and the independ administrative and species.
+Administ 8.75 of 17 h.A.F. marries and conflicted to the marries and the confidence of the co which would be therefore provide the Protocologic Correles and Sections and Worldwing Regards for Little transporting for several and and hadring all our relatives and The Affiliate description of the second street days